Tom Boonen: 2012

 Boonen began 2012 season by winning stage seven of his first race, the Tour de San Luis.
 In February, he won the Tour of Qatar, winning two stages and the points classification, and finished second to Sep Vanmarcke in Omloop Het Nieuwsblad.

 Boonen won the second stage of Paris–Nice.
 He won the E3 Harelbeke and Gent–Wevelgem two days later.
 He was favourite for the Tour of Flanders, which he won in a sprint against Filippo Pozzato and Alessandro Ballan.
 His third victory equalled those of Achiel Buysse, Fiorenzo Magni, Eric Leman and Johan Museeuw.
 His fourth win in Paris–Roubaix equalled Roger De Vlaeminck.
 Boonen was first to win the Tour of Flanders and Paris Roubaix double twice.
 He is also the first to win E3 Harelbeke, Gent–Wevelgem, Tour of Flanders and Paris–Roubaix in the same year.

 Boonen returned to racing at the Tour of California.
 He won the national championship title in June, taking the tricolor jersey from Philippe Gilbert.

 Boonen skipped the Tour de France to prepare for the Olympic road race, riding the shorter Tour of Poland instead.
 He crashed in the first stage and withdrew on the fifth with a broken rib,.
 He recovered in time for the Olympics, and came 28th.

 Boonen won the first edition of the two-day stage race World Ports Classic, winning the first stage in a sprint.
 He won the points classification and the overall lead after coming third on the second stage.
 One week later Boonen won Paris–Brussels.

 2013

 In January, Boonen spent a week in hospital with a serious infection after suffering a wound on his elbow.
 He returned to action in February in the Tour of Oman but could finish only 83rd in the General Classification.
 In March, he retired from both Gent–Wevelgem and the Tour of Flanders following crashes.
-He did not take the start of Paris–Roubaix when a fractured rib was diagnosed.
+His injuries from the Tour of Flanders crash prevented him from riding Paris–Roubaix.
 Boonen won his first race of the year at the Heiste Pijl, an event not classified by the UCI, then was the victor of the second stage of the Tour de Wallonie in July.